 D. : Evil passions (klesa) and enlightenment (bodhi), birth-and-death (samsara) and nirvana—are these truly of wu-hsin?

 M. : Indeed they are of wu-hsin.
 Only because of all beings’ erroneous clinging to the idea of a conscious mind are there such notions as klesa and bodhi, samsara and nirvana.
 Awakened to wu-hsin, there are no klesa, no samsara, no nirvana.
-It is for the sake of those who harbour the idea of a conscious mind that the Tathagata talks of samsara: bodhi is opposed to klesa, nirvana to samsara.
-All of these names are mutually dependent:* when wu-hsin is attained there are neither klesa nor bodhi, samsara nor nirvana. [*i.e., when one vanishes, its opposite vanishes]
+It is for the sake of those who harbour the idea of a conscious mind that the Tathagata speaks of samsara: bodhi is opposed to klesa, nirvana to samsara.
+All of these names are mutually dependent: when wu-hsin is attained there are neither klesa nor bodhi, samsara nor nirvana.

 D. : If there is neither bodhi nor nirvana, how do we account for the bodhi which the buddhas of the past are said to have attained?

 M. : This is spoken of because of convention.
 As long as wu-hsin is considered there is no such thing.
 Therefore, it is said in the Vimalakirti that there is no body in which bodhi is to be realized, no mind by which bodhi is to be realized.
 Furthermore, it is said in the Vajracchedika (Diamond Sutra) that there is no thing, no reality which one can claim to have attained, that all the attainment of the buddhas is really no attainment.
 Therefore, let it be known that all things rise when a conscious mind is asserted, and that all things cease to exist when wu-hsin is realized.